Fr3shlama/SerialChecker/README.md

 # SerialChecker

-A simple programm to detect wich serialports are connected and wich are open
+A simple application to detect wich serialports are being used

 ### What does it do?

-This programm will search for all connected Serial devices and will try to open them.
-If they are in use (open) the name of the port will have a checked box on its left side.

-I build this application for debug purposes to see wich Serialports my API can acess
+It will check wich serial ports are in use.

 ### Installing